 What this petition is for

-EFry is calling on the Canadian government to ensure all children, regardless of their living situation or geographic location, have the same access to federally funded benefits, and to provincially delivered programs and services aimed at supporting marginalized children.
+EFry is calling on the Canadian government to ensure all children, regardless of where or how they live, have the same access to federally funded benefits, and to provincially delivered programs and services aimed at supporting marginalized children.
 Currently, barriers within the government’s direct payments to families systems materially deprive children who move a lot due to homelessness, parental addiction or incarceration, or government care.

 Why this petition matters